The Circular Economy Development Center

 Administrative Director

-Amy has more than 18 years of experience working with the recycling industry.
+Amy has more than 19 years of experience working with the recycling industry.
 She worked for Recycle Colorado from 2005 to 2016, beginning as the membership coordinator and eventually serving as the interim executive director.
-Amy serves on the Assistance Committee to the Pollution Prevention Advisory Board and as the vice chair for the Northern Colorado Recycling Council.
-She has a bachelor’s degree in ecological restoration from CSU.
+Amy served on the Assistance Committee to the Pollution Prevention Advisory Board for seven years and still volunteers for Recycle Colorado.
+She has a bachelor’s degree in ecological restoration from Colorado State University.

 Alicia Archibald